arianakhakpour/Data-Analytics/README.md

 High computational demand due to large size data.

->hat are some other possible tables and/or graphs that we could create?
+>What are some other possible tables and/or graphs that we could create?

 Success rate based on show category, success rate based on spotlight history, etc...